 There are some important parameters to be aware of when you click Advanced Options:

 Parameter Description Use Native Query When it is selected, the ODBC driver will NOT try to convert TSQL into HiveQL.
 You shall use it only if you are 100% sure you are submitting pure HiveQL statements.
 When connecting to SQL Server or Azure SQL Database, you should leave it unchecked.
-Rows fetched per block When fetching a large amount of records, tuning this parameter may be required to ensure optimal performances.
+Rows fetched per block When fetching a large number of records, tuning this parameter may be required to ensure optimal performances.
 Default string column length, Binary column length, Decimal column scale The data type lengths and precisions may affect how data is returned.
-They will cause incorrect information to be returned due to loss of precision and/or truncation.
+They cause incorrect information to be returned due to loss of precision and/or truncation.